-- The banning of foods that you love – this is a sure-fire way to find yourself neck deep in those bags of chip ahoys.
+This is a sure-fire way to find yourself neck-deep in those bags of chip ahoys.
 Do people still actually eat those?
-I prefer a home baked cookie, but whatever floats your boat, but not the whole bag.
+I prefer a home-baked cookie, but whatever floats your boat, but not the whole bag.

 If you enjoy bread, eat the bread!
 If you can take it or leave it, then do so.

 Always eat the foods that you love and foods that satisfy!